kyma-project/test-infra/task/go-unit-tests/0.1/README.md

 ## Workspaces

-- **`repo`**: The workspace where sources to test are stored.
-Usually this it should be a shared workspace with other tasks. _(REQUIRED)_
+- **repo**: The workspace where tested sources are stored.
+Usually, this should be a workspace shared with other tasks. _(REQUIRED)_

 ## Parameters

-- **`path-to-test`**: The path to go code to test. _(OPTIONAL, default: "./...")_
+- **path-to-test**: The path to tested Go code. _(OPTIONAL, default: "./...")_
-- **`REPO_OWNER`**: GitHub org that triggered the prowjob.
-Variable set by prow.
-Prow will not set this variable if the prowjob type is periodic.
-In that case an empty string default value will be used. _(OPTIONAL, default: "")_
+- **REPO_OWNER**: GitHub org that triggers the ProwJob.
+A variable set by Prow.
+Prow does not set this variable if the ProwJob type is periodic.
+In that case, an empty string default value is used. _(OPTIONAL, default: "")_
-- **`REPO_NAME`**: GitHub repo that triggered the prowjob.
-Variable set by prow.
-Prow will not set this variable if the prowjob type is periodic.
-In that case an empty string default value will be used. _(OPTIONAL, default: "")_
+- **REPO_NAME**: GitHub repo that triggers the ProwJob.
+A variable set by Prow.
+Prow does not set this variable if the ProwJob type is periodic.
+In that case, an empty string default value is used. _(OPTIONAL, default: "")_

 ## Platforms

-The Pipeline can be run on `linux/amd64` platform.
+You can run the Pipeline on the `linux/amd64` platform.

 ## Usage

 See the following samples for usage:

-- **[`prowjob-testing-go-code.yaml`](samples/prowjob-testing-go-code.yaml)**: A presubmit prowjob configured to run golang unit tests.
+- [`prowjob-testing-go-code.yaml`](samples/prowjob-testing-go-code.yaml): A presubmit ProwJob configured to run Golang unit tests.

 ## Contributing

 We ❤ contributions.

-This task is maintained at [kyma-project/test-infra](https://github.com/kyma-project/test-infra).
+This task is maintained in the [`Test Infra`](https://github.com/kyma-project/test-infra) repository.
 Issues, pull requests and other contributions can be made there.

 To learn more, read the [CONTRIBUTING][contributing] document.